filviu/blog/content/posts/2013/2013-02-07-choosing-a-video-player-for-the-nexus-10.md

   </tr>
 </table>

-* had to use &#8220;Open With&#8221; from Ghost Commander, plays linearly including warnings and menu
+* had to use "Open With" from Ghost Commander, plays linearly including warnings and menu

 ** shows ugly banding

-1 &#8211; played once, after that it crashed every time on load
+1 - played once, after that it crashed every time on load

-2 &#8211; wrong aspect ratio but shows in the file list
+2 - wrong aspect ratio but shows in the file list

-3 &#8211; ugly artifact blocks after seeking, persisting ~5 seconds
+3 - ugly artifact blocks after seeking, persisting ~5 seconds

 ## Conclusion

-Let&#8217;s start with the disappointments.
+Let's start with the disappointments.

-[BsPlayer FREE][1] &#8211; Here my disappointment is that it worked pretty good.
+[BsPlayer FREE][1] - Here my disappointment is that it worked pretty good.
 I secretly wanted it to fail because I dislike it from the time they started to add spyware to the free PC version.
 I know, they probably got over that phase but I cannot trust someone who once could justify that decision to themselves.
-It was unstable at times and it doesn&#8217;t obey volume settings.
+It was unstable at times and it doesn't obey volume settings.

-[DICE Player][2] &#8211; I read a few articles noting it as a good player.
+[DICE Player][2] - I read a few articles noting it as a good player.
 Unfortunately with my selection not so much.
 The avi file loaded once but crashed each time after that and the 1440p crashed the app as well.

-[MoboPlayer][3] &#8211; this one proved to be another disappointment as I read (lifehacker I think) that it&#8217;s one of the best around.
+[MoboPlayer][3] - this one proved to be another disappointment as I read (lifehacker I think) that it's one of the best around.
 Well in my selection it was one of the worst.

-[MX Player][4] &#8211; I know MX since it was one of the few that supported multicore decoding and HW decoding on the than new Galaxy Tab 10.1 my wife uses.
+[MX Player][4] - I know MX since it was one of the few that supported multicore decoding and HW decoding on the than new Galaxy Tab 10.1 my wife uses.
 She got used to it and never felt the need to change it with something new.
-It played everything I tried and also had the best seek (I know, subjective) I didn&#8217;t like the ads shown while pausing.
+It played everything I tried and also had the best seek (I know, subjective) I didn't like the ads shown while pausing.

-[VLC Beta][5] &#8211; this was by far the biggest disappointment.
+[VLC Beta][5] - this was by far the biggest disappointment.
 Once I saw it I thought the search was over, as I use vlc on the desktop (both windows and linux) and it works great.
 Here on the other hand it was the absolute worst.

-[vPlayer][6] &#8211; It&#8217;s still the good player I decided to pay for on my phone.
+[vPlayer][6] - It's still the good player I decided to pay for on my phone.
 Unfortunately the banding issue makes it very annoying to use.

-**What gets uninstalled**: BsPlayer (because I&#8217;m not over their spyware crap), DICE because it crashes, MoboPlayer because it desn&#8217;t play everything I need it to.
+**What gets uninstalled**: BsPlayer (because I'm not over their spyware crap), DICE because it crashes, MoboPlayer because it desn't play everything I need it to.

 **What I keep**: VLC to see if new versions will bring it to the same level of usability of the desktop app.
 MX Player because it plays everything I need (and it does it very good) and vPlayer because hopefully an upgrade will fix the banding issue.